Topic: Crime Victims

 Interviewed by Mark Tallman

-At the time when a group of high school students discovered that Fred Seaman, the namesake of District 345 was the Exalted Cyclops of the Ku Klux Klan in the 1920's, Frank Henderson was President of the Seaman School Board.
-His interview describes the process the board went through to investigate and analyze the students' recommendations to change the district name.
-At the end of the process, the name stayed, but Fred Seaman's photo and memorabilia were removed from the school buildings and placed in the museum.
-They aligned the district with the community, not Fred Seaman's Show Moreviews.
-He said the outcome didn't satisfy anyone but it was unanimous.
-Henderson's interview describes many challenging situations at the local, state and national level as he served on various state and national boards of education.
-Henderson and Tallman's exchange highlights major issues in education that affected school boards and local communities.
+At the time when a group of high school students discovered that Fred Seaman, the namesake of Unified School District 345 was the Exalted Cyclops of the Ku Klux Klan in the 1920's, Frank Henderson was President of the Seaman School Board.
+In this oral history interview, he describes the process the board went through to investigate and analyze the students' recommendations to change the district name.
+At the end of the process, the name remained, but Fred Seaman's photo and memorabilia were removed from the school buildings and placed in the museum.
+He said the outcome didn't Show Moresatisfy anyone but it was unanimous.
+Henderson described many challenging situations at the local, state and national levels as he served on various state and national boards of education.
+Henderson's observations highlights major issues in education that affected school boards and local communities.
 The interview reflects Henderson's view that "Every Student Matters."
 He believes, "we, as fellow humans, have the responsibility to see the value in every person and do what we can to ...help that person fulfill their potential."
 Show Less